kubernetes/kubernetes/docs/getting-started-guides/ubuntu.md

 10.10.103.250   kubernetes.io/hostname=10.10.103.250   Ready
 ```

-Also you can run Kubernetes [guest-example](../../examples/guestbook/) to build a redis backend cluster on the k8s．
+Also you can run Kubernetes [guest-example](../../examples/guestbook/) to build a redis backend cluster．

 ### Deploy addons